 Object and Resource Persistence

-In Workerman, if you want to permanently store certain data resources in memory, you can place the resources in global variables or in static class members.
+If you want to permanently store certain data resources in memory in Workerman, you can place resources into global variables or static members of a class.

-Use a global variable $connection_count to store the current number of client connections in the process.
+Uses a global variable $connection_count to keep track of the number of client connections for the current process.

 <?php